isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-does-bleach-kill-bed-bugs.markdown

----
+ï»¿---
+date: '2025-05-19T00:00:00+00:00'
+lastmod: '2025-05-19T00:00:00+03:00'
 author: Isaac
 layout: post
 title: Does Bleach Kill Bed Bugs? and Eggs?
-$12025-05-19T00:00:00+00:00
 categories:
 - Bed Bugs
 - Guide
 tags: []
 slug: /does-bleach-kill-bed-bugs/
-$12025-05-19T00:00:00+03:00
 ---

 For years, bleach has been a product of choice for sanitizing and cleaning for most people.
 Due to its corrosive nature, homeowners have often considered it to kill bed bugs.
 - **Does Bleach Kill Bed Bugs?
-Well in summary,  Technically, bleach will kill bed bugs by making the sodium hypochlorite oxidize the bug's body or outer shell.**
+Well in summary, Â Technically,Â bleach will kill bed bugs by makingÂ the sodium hypochlorite oxidize the bug's body or outerÂ shell.**
 - **Yet, humans or pets could inhale their toxic fumes, or it might damage your clothes and fabrics.
 Also, it would help if you sprayed the bleach mixture directly on the bed bug. **
 *Just like cockroaches, bed bugs are challenging to control and will multiply fast.
-Bed bug sprays would be a more effective and faster alternative. *
+BedÂ bug sprays would be a more effective and faster alternative. *
 [amazon bestseller="Best Bed Bug Killer" items="2" template="table"]
 ## Does Bleach Kill Bed Bugs? and Their Eggs
 According to Michigan's research, Hsp33 (a protein) tends to react with bleach and thus killed the bacteria under test.